HP 33s: Features

 The HP 33s was co-designed and manufactured by Kinpo Electronics of Taiwan.

 Reception

-The 33s is generally considered to have fewer logic bugs than the HP 35s.
+The HP 33s is generally considered to have fewer logic bugs than the HP 35s.
 However, the unconventional chevron-styled keypad has been regarded by reviewers as bizarre and difficult to use compared to other HP professional calculators.

 Revisions

 The 33s went through numerous revisions that have solved two of the most pervasive issues people had with the early models (namely poor screen quality and bad keypad responsiveness).